Capstone Project

 Approach

-The team designed a custom wooden artifical blowhole based on their preliminary research and interaction with subject matter experts.
-Using this device they were able to test their prorotypes without involving real whales.
+The team designed a custom wooden artificial blowhole based on their preliminary research and interaction with subject matter experts.
+Using this device they were able to test their prototypes without involving real whales.

 Solution